tryton/trytond/doc/topics/reports/index.rst

 The directives that are supported by relatorio can be found here: `Quick Example`_ .

-See Genshi's documentation for more information: `Genshi XML Templates`_
+See Genshi's documentation for more information: `Genshi XML Template Language`_.

 Examples
 ^^^^^^^^